 Icaros are the shamanic songs sung or whistled during ceremony.
 They are often referred to as magic melodies, and sometimes they are sung in an ancient dialect.
-Icaros are frequently taught to an apprentice by their maestro.
+They are frequently taught to an apprentice by their maestro.

 There’s an endless variety of healing icaros.
 And, there are specialty-icaros to include those intended to provoke the purge and assist participants with the release of their emotional, psychological and spiritual blockages.

-We often have indigenous Shipibo women sing icaros during Dawn of Eden® ceremonies.
-The Shipibo have a deep connection with Mother Ayahuasca and an illustrious tradition of singing icaros in Quechua, an ancient dialect.
+We often have indigenous Shipibo women sing this special music during Dawn of Eden® ceremonies.
+The Shipibo have a deep connection with Mother Ayahuasca and an illustrious tradition of singing the melodies in Quechua, an ancient dialect.